Chrede88/cjsolsen.com/content/post/Heather/index.md

 The drive from Vancouver is roughly 2.5h, so we planed on heading out quite early.
 Luckily for us there were no accidents on the highway that morning, so the drive was quite uneventful.
 It was very cloudy all the way past Hope, but once we got on highway 3 the sun broke through and it got quite warm.
 Thanks to the air conditioned car, we all stayed quite cool:snowflake::automobile:

 We began the hike out to the campsite just before 1PM.
 The very first part of the hike follows along a little loop trail that during covid was oneway only.
-After 500m we came to a pretty steep staircase, which marked the beginning of the decent to the first campsite (Buckhorn) at 4km.
+After 500m we came to a pretty steep staircase, which marked the beginning of the descent to the first campsite (Buckhorn) at 4km.
 The elevation loss is a little more than 200m.
 Which we had to gain again starting right after we left the small campsite, after a short lunch break.

 {{< figure src="elevation_profile.jpg" title="The elevation profile of the hike to the campsite." >}}